ghost-goblin/CySA/part2.md

    + **TACACS+**
        + Cisco-designed
        + TCP traffic
-       + Should be run in an isolated environment to protect it from attackers from its encryption flaws
+       + Should be run in an isolated environment to protect it from attackers from it's encryption flaws
    + OAuth
        + Authorisation standard used by Google, Microsoft, Facebook via Access Tokens
        + Enables users to share identity and account information while authenticating via the original identity provider
        + Redirect exploits are a form of impersonation attack, allowing the attacker to pretend to be a legimate user
+    + OpenID
+       + Open-sourced standard for decenralised authentication
+     + OpenID Connect
+       + An authentication layer built using the OAuth protocol
 - Multifactor authentication (MFA)
 - Single sign-on (SSO)
 - Federation